pinax/pinax/docs/starter_project_list.md

 ## Pinax-Project-Static

-This purpose of this starter project is to provide a robust mocking and design tool.
+The purpose of this starter project is to provide a robust mocking and design tool.

 ```
 django-admin.py startproject --template=https://github.com/pinax/pinax-starter-projects/zipball/static mysite -n webpack.config.js